MarianaCLages/LAPR2/docs/SprintB/US08/US8.md

 **From the specifications document:**

-> Many Labs is a company that operates in the English market, it has headquarters in London and has a network of clinical analysis laboratories in England where analysis of blood (samples are collected) are performed, as well as Covid-19 tests.
-In England, Many Labs has exclusivity for Covid-19 tests throughout the territory, which means that no other company can perform this type of testing.
-All Many Labs clinical analysis laboratories perform clinical blood tests, and a subset of these laboratories also performs Covid-19 tests.
+> "Many Labs is a company that [...] has a network of clinical analysis laboratories in England where analysis of blood (samples are collected) are performed, as well as Covid-19 tests.
+Many Labs performs two types of tests [...]
+Despite being out of scope, the system should be developed having in mind the need to easily support other kinds of tests (e.g., urine)."
-  The set of Many Labs clinical analysis laboratories form a network that covers all England, and it is responsible for collecting samples and interacting with clients.

 **From the client clarifications:**